kunalk4/basic-api-sqlalchemy/README.md

 # Environments

 This project uses <code>pipenv</code> to install packages and associated dependencies.

-Run <code>pip install pipenv</code> into the command line when in the <code>app</code> directory.
-This will create a virtual environment.
+In the <code>app</code> directory, run <code>pip install pipenv</code> in the command line.

+This will create a virtual environment and two files are generated.
+The <code>Pipfile</code> contains package requirements for the application.
+And the <code>Pipfile.lock</code> informs which specific version of those packages should be used, avoiding the risks of automatically upgrading packages that depend upon each other and breaking your project dependency tree.

 Run <code>pipenv shell</code> to activate this virtual environment.

 To install a package run <code>pipenv install <package-name></code>.